-Congress Park is a quiet Denver neighborhood with plenty of restaurants, shops, and larger historical and traditional brick homes.
-Congress Park was named after the public park that is nestled in the south-west corner of the neighborhood.
+Congress Park is a quiet Denver neighborhood with plenty of restaurants, shops, and larger historical, as well as, traditional brick homes. it was named after the public park that is nestled in the south-west corner of the neighborhood.
 Besides the park, there are plenty of public amenities within walking distance including a public swimming pool, local bookstore, and a neighborhood art cinema.
-You can also find plenty of shopping in the neighborhood’s boutique shops, and afterwards, find a place to relax and recharge at one of Congress Park’s local eateries.
+You can also find plenty of shopping in the neighborhood’s boutique shops, and afterwards, find a place to relax and recharge at one of the local eateries.

-Keep scrolling to find more to do in Denver’s Congress Park neighborhood!
+Keep scrolling to find more to do in the neighborhood!

 LOCATION MAP WITH BOUNDARIES:

 For information on active listings in the Congress Park neighborhood, contact a Your Castle listing agent.

 - Teller Elementary